Smoothing cones over K3 surfaces: Abstract

 \section{Abstract}

-We prove that the affine cone over a general primitively polarised K3 surface of genus $g$ is smoothable if and only if $g\le10$ or $g=12$.
-We discuss connections with the classification of Fano threefolds, and several examples of singularities with special behaviour.
+{We prove that the affine cone over a general primitively polarised K3 surface of genus $g$ is smoothable if and only if $g\le10$ or $g=12$.
+We also give several examples of singularities with special behaviour, such as surfaces whose affine cone is smoothable even though the projective cone is not.}